-A rheumatologist is a clinician specialised in the field of medical sub-specialty called rheumatology, and holds either a Doctor of Medicine degree (M.D.) or a Doctor of Osteopathic Medicine degree (D.O.).
+A rheumatologist is a clinician specialised in the field of medical sub-specialty called rheumatology.

 Rheumatologists are internists, physicians or paediatricians who are qualified by additional postgraduate training and experience in the diagnosis and treatment of arthritis and other diseases of the joints, muscles and bones.
 Many rheumatologists also conduct research to determine the cause and better treatments for these disabling and sometimes fatal diseases.
 Treatment modalities are based on scientific research, currently, practice of rheumatology is largely evidence based.